ahrenstein/Chef-ubuntu-tuneup/README.md

   2. curl (For some reason not always present on base systems)
   3. gnupg2 (I use gpg2 a lot)
   4. atop
-  5. bmon (Not on RHEL-based systems)
+  5. bmon (Not on rhel-based systems)
   6. git
 4. Add some custom bash settings for all users
   1. Add aliases for ls -lh and ls -lhtr